How to integrate Shopify using Microsoft Fabric

 -

-Continue by clicking On-premises data gateway tab and select Standard mode gateways option from the dropdown:
+Continue by clicking the On-premises data gateway tab and selecting Standard mode gateways from the dropdown menu:

 If your gateway is not listed, the registration may have failed.
 To resolve this: